 Impact of this ProjectQuadcopters

-As mentioned previously, when considering social impact, quadcopters can be quite useful in disaster relief efforts e.g. humanitarian aid [13].
-They help organizations to identify areas of need and deliver first aid kits and other relevant packages.
-When talking about environmental research and development, drones are helping animal scientists and researchers [13].
-They can give views and access to the places they never had before.
-In defense, they are being used to fight illegal logging especially in the middle of the forest [13].
-They are helping in refugee search and rescue missions as well [13].
-Drone are also being using in telecommunication to provide radio connections to the areas where there is little to no coverage [13].
+As mentioned previously, when considering social impact, quadcopters can be pretty helpful in disaster relief efforts, e.g., humanitarian aid [13].
+They help organizations identify areas of need and deliver first aid kits and other relevant packages.
+When discussing environmental research and development, drones are helping animal scientists and researchers [13].
+They can give views and access to places they never had before.
+In defense, they are used to fight illegal logging, especially in the middle of the forest [13].
+They are helping in refugee search and rescue missions [13].
+Drones are also used in telecommunication to provide radio connections to areas with little coverage [13].
 They are being used commercially in the photography and cinematography industry.
-Last but not least, they are a very attractive platform for control systems, robotics, and deep learning and scientific research because of their simple mechanical design.
-They are being used for DRL, developing and testing autonomous flight systems, and to further push the limits of state-of-the-art research in those areas.
+Lastly, they are a very attractive platform for control systems, robotics, deep learning, and scientific research because of their simple mechanical design.
+They are used for DRL, developing and testing autonomous flight systems, and further pushing the limits of state-of-the-art research in those areas.

 Autonomous Flight Systems

-Quadcopters are a great platform to develop and test autonomous flight systems, which themselves have a vital role in making our lives simple and easy.
-Autonomous systems in general constitute many industries and a key part of many industrial process control.
-They are particularly attractive in the automotive industry and flight systems.
-This is another beautiful key factor of this project i.e. it combines autonomous systems with IoT and shows a way of how Xilinx’s device can be utilized in this scenario.
-How impressive it is that a small device is capable of controlling a flying vehicle, utilizing state-of-the-art algorithms.
+Quadcopters are a great platform to develop and test autonomous flight systems, which are vital in making our lives simple and easy.
+Autonomous systems, in general, constitute many industries and a crucial part of many industrial process control.
+They are particularly attractive in the automotive sector and flight systems.
+This is another beautiful key factor of this project, i.e., it combines autonomous systems with IoT and shows how Xilinx’s device can be utilized in this scenario.
+It is impressive that a small device can control a flying vehicle using state-of-the-art algorithms.
 There is room for much improvement in this project when talking about autonomous flight, which requires an investment of money.

 Deep Reinforcement Learning

-Using DRL for quadcopters and autonomous systems is getting attention and researcher have recently started looking into it as given in references.
-As DNNs are showing quite impressive performance in many areas of research, I believe that using them to develop fully autonomous flight systems can be a big step in research and another huge success for DNNs.
-On the basis of the limited experience, I have with supervised learning and DRL, I think DRL is a much more challenging problem and it still requires a massive amount of research to be conducted.
+Using DRL for quadcopters and autonomous systems is getting attention, and researchers have recently started looking into it, as given in the references.
+As DNNs are showing impressive performance in many research areas, I believe that using them to develop fully autonomous flight systems can be a big step in research and another massive success for DNNs.
+Based on my limited experience with supervised learning and DRL, I think DRL is a much more challenging problem, and it still requires a massive amount of research to be conducted.

-Complete Bill of MaterialsThe repository has two branches which are mostly identical. “main
+Complete Bill of MaterialsThe repository has two mostly identical branches. “main

 ” branch has the code for simulation and training scripts.